Five Important Nutrients Depleted by Birth Control

-Access to birth control is a crucial part of women’s health, giving us the power to make decisions about our bodies and our reproductive wellbeing.
-But far too often, we’re only told part of the story.
+Access to birth control is a crucial part of women’s health, giving us the power to make decisions about our bodies and reproductive wellbeing.
+But far too often, we’re only told part of the story — especially when it comes to the nutrients depleted by birth control.

 Hormonal birth control (a.k.a.
 “The Pill”) is one of the most popular forms of contraception.
 It works by adding synthetic forms of estrogen and progestin to our bodies to trick our body into not producing the natural hormones that would normally lead to ovulation and the potential for fertilization.

-It is very important for women on hormonal birth control to replenish these vitamins and minerals to avoid liver damage, disease, and other symptoms of deficiency.
+It’s vital for women on hormonal birth control to replenish these depleted vitamins and minerals to prevent deficiencies, liver strain, and other health concerns.

 Magnesium